Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

-In the pioneering work of \cite{JKO98} the solutions to linear Fokker-Planck-Kolmogorov equations, which are parabolic partial differential equations describing a time-dependent probability density on $\RR^d$, have been shown to run along the steepest descent of their corresponding Lyapunov function, measured in relation to the Wasserstein distance.
-Since then, studies about the connection between gradient flows in metric spaces and diffusion equations have been conducted in various settings, see e.g.~\cite{S07, O09, Ost09, E10, Di16, K18, OS25} and the textbooks of \cite{AGS05,V09,Fig21}.
+In the pioneering work of \cite{JKO98} the solution to the linear Fokker-Planck-Kolmogorov equation, which is a parabolic partial differential equation describing a time-dependent probability density on $\RR^d$, is shown to run along the steepest descent of its Lyapunov function.
+This result is derived by a time-discrete iterative procedure, in which the incremental decrease of the energy function is measured in relation to the $2$-Wasserstein distance.
+A genuinely geometric concept, on the other hand, is first developed in \cite{Otto} to analyse the gradient flow nature of the porous medium equation.
+It emulates a Riemannian structure on the set of probability densities and is closely related to the notions regarding tangential spaces and gradients used in this article.

+In the wake of those discoveries there has been an increased interest in gradient flows on metric spaces, in particular in connection with Optimal Transport.
+The monograph \cite{AGS05} provides a comprehensive survey on this topic.
+Further contributions expand our understanding of gradient flows associated with Markov semigroups and parabolic equations in various non-Euclidean settings.
+Studies include gradient flows of the relative entropy functional regarding probability measures over compact Alexandrov spaces (\cite{O09}), semi-concave metric measure spaces with lower Ricci curvature bounds and local angle conditions (\cite{S07}), Riemannian manifolds with lower Ricci curvature bounds \cite{E10}, the Wiener space (\cite{F10}), and other structures (\cite{K18}, \cite{ Ost09}, \cite{OS25}).
+Another interesting and ongoing direction of research in this field aims at exploring gradient flow structures behind other types of evolution equations under the use of modified transport distances (see e.g.~\cite{DNS09}, \cite{E14}, \cite{E21}, \cite{GM22}).
+For an overview of Optimal Transport and more related topics, applications and examples, we refer to \cite{Fig21} and \cite{V09}.

+In view of the great importance of gradient flows for evolution equations in physics it is a nearby idea to set up an analogous stochastic model.
+This is the purpose of our work.
+We solve a martingale problem for gradient dynamics on the space of probability measures $\scr P$ over $\RR^d$.
+The drift term points towards the negative direction of the gradient of a physically relevant energy functional $W:\D(W)\to\RR$ with a domain $\D(W)\subset\scr P$, typically within the set of absolutely continuous measures.
+On the Euclidean space, a distorted Brownian motion

+given a suitable energy functional $W:\RR^d\to \RR$, has an invariant measure with a density proportional to $\e^{-W(x)}\d x$.
+Moreover, the solution to \eqref{distBM} is the Markov process associated with a gradient-type Dirichlet form proportional to $\int_{\RR^d}\langle \na u(x),\na v(x)\rangle \e^{-W(x)}\d x$ for $u,v\in C^1_b(\RR^d)$ (cf.~the early works \cite{AHS,F81}).
+An analogous approach to introduce and treat a stochastic differential equation of gradient type on the Wasserstein space over $\RR^d$ is worked out in this article.
+This involves making reasonable choices of substitutes for the Lebesgue measure and Brownian motion, as these don't have canonical analogues on the space of probability measures.